 How long should I use salt water after tooth extraction?

-We recommend that patients use a warm saltwater rinse 2-3 times a day for at least a week following their tooth extraction.
+We recommend that patients use a warm saltwater rinse 2 to 3 times a day for at least a week following their tooth extraction.
 Rinsing with salt water will reduce swelling and soothe any inflammation and pain.